 An increase in heart rate and/or blood pressure may occur as a result of taking too much K2, and either of these effects can have dramatic long-term health consequences.
 Crippling headaches are also a symptom of K2 overdose, as is losing the ability to speak.
 Violent paranoia and physical responses to that paranoia may also come about, putting those around the individual at risk for harm.

-Some effects of K2 can cause permanent damage to the body, especially in the cases of rapid heart rate and high blood pressure.
+Some effects of K2 can cause permanent damage to the body, especially in cases of rapid heart rate and high blood pressure.

-Synthetic cannabinoids can be addictive, and long-term users have been known to develop physical dependence on the drug.
+Synthetic cannabinoids can be addictive, and long-term users have been known to develop a physical dependence on the drug.
 Physical dependence can make the recovery process very difficult to begin, as the body craves the substance and has difficulty functioning without it.
 Abruptly removing the drug from the system can induce withdrawal symptoms, which can include: